Review: HSBC World Elite Mastercard

 This includes worldwide emergency medical insurance for up to 31 days per trip for yourself, your spouse, and any dependent children traveling with you, up to $1,000,000 per insured person.
 This coverage is not extended to those over the age of 65 or for trips to Cuba.

 The card offers insurance on baggage delay/loss, including loss or damage, theft, burglary, and fire or transportation hazards during the trip, as well as trip cancellation, interruption, and delay.
 For the latter, you must charge at least 75% of eligible expenses to your card.
-Covered events include death, injury, or illness of yourself, or your immediate family.
+Covered events include death, injury, or illness of yourself or your immediate family.

 Car rental insurance covered by the card includes Car Rental Collision/Loss Damage, as well as Personal Effects and Car Rental Accidental Death and Dismemberment.
 To be eligible, you must charge at least 75% of the cost of the rental vehicle to your HSBC World Elite Mastercard and decline the rental agency’s collision or loss damage waiver.